-Local grids join other grids to build more extensive networks.
-In general, the power system comprises three primary electric power grid that is mainly independent in the US.
-On this map made by EPA, you can find the three main Electric Power Grids:
+Local grids join other grids to build bigger networks.
+In general, in the US, the power system is made up of three main electric power grid that are mainly independent of one another.
+On this map made by EPA you can find the three main Electric Power Grids:

-– 87% of the territory encompasses public or protected land.
+- 87% of the territory encompasses is public or protected land.

-This is a significant difference and poses various issues when it comes to planning.
-Some critical issues are protecting sensitive species, ecosystems, vegetation, and the maintenance of game rangeland, migration corridors, and essential rivers and streams.
-Native American tribal lands and sacred places, national parks, monuments, and state parks are considered when building the system.
+This is a great difference and poses various issues when it comes to planning.
+Some important issues are the protection of sensitive species, ecosystems, and vegetation, as well as the maintenance of game rangeland, migration corridors, and key rivers and streams.
+Native American tribal lands and sacred places, national parks and monuments, and state parks are all considered when building the system.

 - Periodic major wildfires

 This electric power grid periodically encounters significant environmental risks such as wildfires, posing a danger to the BPS’s reliability.
 In the West, minor wildfires near major population centers intersecting with limited corridors of high-voltage transmission lines pose a particular dependability risk.

 Long, high-voltage lines were developed to connect isolated generating resources with distant population areas.
 During the spring and summer, when demand in the Northwest is at its lowest, these resources have the most capacity.
 This enables utilities in the area to sell a significant amount of extra power.

 This electric power grid includes the area of east Rocky Mountains & the northern part of Texas.
 As stated by the EIA, The Eastern Interconnection consists of 36 balancing authorities: 31 in the United States and 5 in Canada.

 - It’s the largest electric power grid of the three major ones